-Kapwing’s canvas tools make it simple to the size of your canvas, change the color of the background, and add shapes and text.
+Kapwing’s canvas tools make it simple to the size of your canvas, change the color of the background, and add shape layers and text.
 You can add as many overlays as you want to on-screen.
 Kapwing also has pre-made templates to make picture in picture Skype video calls, Facetime videos, and YouTube picture in picture layout.

 Step 3: Download

-Once you’re video preview looks right, click the “create” button to download your video.
+Once you’re video preview looks right, click the “Export” button to download your video.
 You can publish your picture in picture video on YouTube or share the MP4 with friends or on social media.